raharrison/MathEngine/README.md

 The HistoricalTextField offers a custom text-field control which remembers all previous input.
 This emulates the likes of a terminal window where the arrow keys can be used to navigate a list of previous input.
 This control is then used in the MainFrame class.

 The MainFrame class provides a graphical user interface that allows the user to use the parser package.
 Users can simply type in their expression and the parser will evaluate and return a result which will be displayed in the frame.
 All supported result types are displayed including fractions, vectors, matrices and functions.

+### Integral

+The integral package provides multiple methods to numerically integrate functions between two points.
+The classes provide a numerical estimate of the integral and do not offer exact integrals.
+There therefore may be some error in the results.

+To integrate a function, an object of the chosen IntegrationMethod should be instantiated, the lower and upper points of integration set, and the number of iterations to use specified.
+For example the TrapeziumIntegrator which sums the areas of trapezia under the function to estimate the integral.
+The more iterations, the more trapezia, and therefore the more accurate the result will be (for continuous functions):

+    Function function = new Function("x^2 + 8*x + 12");
+	TrapeziumIntegrator integrator = new TrapeziumIntegrator(function);
+	integrator.setLower(0.5);
+	integrator.setUpper(5);
+	integrator.setIterations(100);
+	double result = integrator.integrate();

+    OUTPUT -
+    194.62651875000006

+The exact integral of this function between 0.5 and 5 is:

+    194.625

+The SimpsonIntegrator, which fits the function to a quadratic equation, will tend to give the most accurate results.